 This page may contain affiliate links.
 I receive a small commission at no cost to you when you make a purchase using my link.

 I’m soooo excited.
-At the time I write this, Thanksgiving is a couple of months away, and my thoughts are already turning to what dishes I might be able to bring to the gathering at my sister’s home.
+At the time I write this, Thanksgiving is a couple of months away.
+My thoughts are already turning to what dishes I might be able to bring to the gathering at my sister’s home.
 The staple green bean dish for Thanksgiving is the very well known green bean casserole.
-Now, I’ve nothing against green bean casserole, however I love to try new foods and I’m determined to bring lobio satsivi to Thanksgiving this year as a new side dish for friends and family to try.
+Now, I’ve nothing against green bean casserole.
+However I love to try new foods and I’m determined to bring lobio satsivi to Thanksgiving this year as a new side dish for friends and family to try.

-Lobio satsivi is listed in the book 1,000 Foods to Eat Before You Die by Mimi Sheraton.
+The book 1,000 Foods to Eat Before You Die by Mimi Sheraton lists lobio satsivi as one of the foods to eat.
 She says that the foods she lists in her book are the tastes that every food lover should experience or dream about.
 I am 27 foods in, and lobio satsivi is food #28!

 What is Lobio Satsivi?